Everything You Need to Know About Slow Coffee | Complete Guide & Tips

 Cupping: The Professional Tasting Method

-Cupping is a technique used by roasters and baristas to evaluate the quality of Whole Beans.
-It allows for the detection of aromas and the analysis of a coffee's acidity, body, and finish.
+Cupping is a technique used by roasters and baristas to assess the quality of Whole Beans.
+It allows them to identify aromas and analyze a coffee’s acidity, body, and aftertaste.

 Method: